-- the incremental cost to the Company of perquisites and other personal benefits; - the amount of Company contributions to employee savings plans; - the dollar value of insurance premiums paid by the Company with respect to excess liability insurance for the named executive officers; and - the dollar amount of matching charitable contributions made to charities pursuant to the Company's charitable gift matching program, which is available to all regular US employees with at least one year of service.
+- the incremental cost to the Company of perquisites and other personal benefits; - the amount of Company contributions to employee savings plans; - the dollar value of insurance premiums paid by the Company with respect to excess liability insurance for the named executive officers; - a one-time payout of accumulated vacation time resulting from a Company-wide change in policy relating to vacation accrual; and - the dollar amount of matching charitable contributions made to charities pursuant to the Company's charitable gift matching program, which is available to all regular US employees with at least one year of service.

-The dollar amount of matching charitable contributions was \$15,000, \$15,000, \$2,000 and \$20,000 (\$10,000 in calendar 2013 and \$10,000 in calendar 2014) for Mr. Iger, Mr. Rasulo, Mr. Braverman and Mr. Mayer, respectively.
+The dollar amount for payout of accumulated vacation time was \$288,462, \$156,154, \$43,077, and \$71,923 for Mr. Iger, Mr. Braverman, Ms. McCarthy and Mr. Mayer, respectively.
+The dollar amount of matching charitable contributions was \$15,000, \$12,050, \$15,000, \$15,000 and \$15,000 for Mr. Iger, Mr. Braverman, Ms. McCarthy, Mr. Mayer, and Mr. Rasulo, respectively.